scrabbletank/farhome-rules/rulesdoc.md

 - **Size:** How large the monster is, determining how many tiles this monster occupies.

 #### Attribute Scores
 Next is the monster's attribute scores.
-The scores are arranged into an array with each attribute having two numbers: the first being the attribute score, with the second being the proficiency score for that attributes saving throw and skills.
-For similicities sake, monsters do not use the same method for determining their saving throw proficiency.
+The scores are arranged into an array with each attribute having two numbers: the first being the attribute score, with the second being the proficiency score for that attributes save and skills.
+For simplicities sake, monsters do not use the same method for determining their attribute save proficiency.
 Instead they use the proficiency score for that particular attribute.
 The proficiency score also determines their proficiency with skills related to that attribute.
 For example, the Wolf has a Dexterity score of 2 with a proficiency score of 2.
 They have 2 proficiency when making Dexterity saves, and 2 proficiency with their acrobatics and stealth skills.

 #### Feats and Abilities
 The next section contains the monsters feats and abilities.
 The Wolf in our example has _Pact Tactics_ which gives them combat advantage when their target is adjacent to an ally.
 These effects are almost always passive, describing some permanent effect or skill the monster possesses.